sethiyap/CnPho80Analysis/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# CnPho80Analysis

-# CnPho80Analysis is an R-package containing all the scripts and functions used to analyse *C. neoformans* RNASeq data to understand the effect of phosphate overload.
+R-package containing all the scripts and functions used to analyse *C. neoformans* RNASeq data to understand the effect of phosphate overload.

 ## RNASeq data for WT and pho80∆